AnonMiraj/Scholarships-opportunities-CS/programs/GKSS_Scholarship_Program.md

 - **Program Requirements**:
   - Bachelor’s degree with a CGPA of at least 2.64/4.0.
   - Proficiency in Korean (TOPIK level 3 or above) or English (e.g., IELTS, TOEFL) is encouraged but not mandatory initially.
-    - far Example you get 90% extra points if you have more than 8.0 in IELTS
+    - for Example you get 90% extra points if you have more than 8.0 in IELTS
 - **Studying Language**:
   - **Proficiency Required**:
     - Korean: TOPIK scores are advantageous.